BrunoFenzl/sass-proportions/README.md

 	.
 ) !default;
 ```
 Nested map of proportions to generate.
 Proportions are defined with a string key e.g. '5x2' and a map of unitless sizes in the order (width, height).
-The keys will be used in the class name, so for example if would have prop-*-5x2.
-If you decided to name your proportion prop-*-widescreen, the entry in the map would look like 'widescreen': (16, 9).
-Totally up to you.
+The keys will be used in the class name, so for example if could have proportion-breakpoint-5x2.
+Totaly up to you.

 ```scss
 $grid-breakpoints: (